NREL/PLEXOS2PRAS.jl/README.md

 Once you have your PLEXOS system in an Excel workbook, copy the file into this directory run the workbook modification script:

 ```
-plexos2pras process-workbook yourworkbookname.xlsx
+process-workbook yourworkbookname.xlsx yourworkbookname_PRAS.xlsx
 ```

-This will create a new workbook file (based on the example above it would be called `yourworkbookname_PRAS.xlsx`) with changes to the system and output settings that are compatible with importing to PRAS.
+This will create a new workbook file called `yourworkbookname_PRAS.xlsx` with changes to the system and output settings that are compatible with importing to PRAS.
 Note that if need be, you can also apply these changes manually in the PLEXOS GUI, and skip steps 1-3 here.
 For details, consult the [worksheet modification reference](worksheet_modification.md).

 __Step 3: Import the modified system back into PLEXOS__